Virgil Earp: Suspects

 The suspected shooters were later identified as Phin Clanton, Ike Clanton, Johnny Barnes, Johnny Ringo, Hank Swilling and Pete Spence.
-On Tuesday, January 31, 1882, Ike and Phin were brought before Judge William H. Stilwell on suspicion of shooting Virgil.
+On Tuesday, January 31, 1881, Ike and Phin were brought before Judge William H. Stilwell on suspicion of shooting Virgil.
 The district attorney asked that bail be set at $5,000, but the judge released both men on $1,500 bond, indicating he thought the prosecution's case was weak.

 Although a hat that Wyatt later claimed belonged to Ike Clanton was found near the shooting, the evidence was circumstantial.
 Sherman McMaster provided the most convincing evidence.
 He testified that he saw Ike later that night in nearby Charleston.
 He said he asked Clanton "about the shooting, at which Clanton replied that he 'would have to go back and do the job over.'"
 On February 2, Clanton's attorney brought in seven witnesses who provided an alibi for Clanton.
 They all testified that Clanton had been in Charleston at the time of Virgil's shooting.
 Spicer was compelled to release Clanton.

 Morgan Earp murdered

-After his shooting, Virgil spent the next three months recuperating.
-He was just starting to get back on his feet when on Saturday, March 18, 1882, Virgil's younger brother Morgan Earp was killed in another ambush.
+After his shooting, Virgil spent the next three months getting back on his feet, when on Saturday, March 18, 1882, Virgil's younger brother Morgan Earp was killed in another ambush.

 On Monday, March 20, Virgil and Allie were escorted by Wyatt and deputies Warren Earp, Doc Holliday, Sherman McMaster, and "Turkey Creek" Jack Johnson to Contention, where they drove two wagons to the Arizona and New Mexico Railroad terminal 25 mi away in Benson.
 Wyatt and his deputies had initially planned to travel only as far as Benson.
 Wyatt reported later that he received word in Contention that Ike Clanton, Frank Stilwell, Hank Swilling, and another cowboy were watching the passenger trains in Tucson with the aim to kill Virgil.
 Wyatt and the rest of the posse remained with Virgil and Allie through to Tucson.